 The County's Action Plan and Comprehensive Policies and Procedures were created, approved by HUD and are uploaded to the County website.
 Since the first Action Plan, the County has produced an amendment to the Action Plan, which went through public and HUD approval and is also on the County Website.
-The County has developed a second amended action plan which underwent the public review and comment period process which concluded on September 6th, 2022 The County drew down \$149,l967.60 in Administrative funds during this period.
+The County has developed a second amended action plan which underwent the public review and comment period process which concluded on September 6th, 2022.
+The Amended Action Plan #2 was submitted to HUD and approved.
+The County is in the process of developing Amendment #3 which will remove Crout Pond Way/Nathan Miller Road activity from the South Central Lexington County Road Improvements Project.
+This is being done both to address local residents' concerns with the project and to help redistribute funds necessary to pay for other infrastructure projects due to increased costs.

 Lexington County previously worked with HUD to make corrections to beneficiary/accomplishment data for the Buyout Program.
 It was agreed upon that the entirety of the program would have its accomplishment data updated and it will be indicated as occurring during the previous report period even though this occurred over the life of the program.
 This was being done to bring the accomplishment data up to date and adjust for a previous error which occurred in reporting.
-Unfortunately, the correction ended up creating a duplication in the number of total housholds being assisted.
-It does not appear the the original numbers in the very first QPR were zeroed out as HUD had indicated.
-It still appears that the original number of beneficiaries indicated as being served during the very first quater need to be reduced to zero.
+Unfortunately, the correction ended up creating a duplication in the number of total households being assisted.
+It does not appear the original numbers in the very first QPR were zeroed out as HUD had indicated.
+It still appears that the original number of beneficiaries indicated as being served during the very first quarter need to be reduced to zero.
 The County has been unable to make this change through DRGR.
+The County drew down \$19,310.16 in Administrative funds during this period.

-Activity Supporting Documents: None -------------------------------- ------
+Activity Supporting Documents: None --------------------------------------- ------ --